danielschudel/NCSSM-ICD/index.md

 With that in mind, we will not begin the year offering personal car/van rides to Mass at Immaculate Conception.

 Instead, I will continue to offer to lead bike rides from the NCSSM campus to Immaculate Conception on Sundays when the weather is nice and the parish holds outdoor Mass.
 The bike ride is a very easy and pleasant ride through mostly residential areas.
 Sunday morning streets in Durham always have little car traffic.
-The one-way trip time is maybe about
+The one-way trip time is just about
 15 minutes.

 ## Preliminary 2021/2022 Mass Schedule: